esl/MongooseIM/CONTRIBUTING.md

 For the purpose of this document, we classify changesets/pull requests as:

-* trivial - minor bugfixes, small changes to auxiliary modules, changes to documentation, and patches which change only test code.
+* big: implementation of new XEPs or major changes to core code

-* non-trivial - more significant changes, fixes and improvements.
+* non-trivial: significant changes, fixes and improvements.
 Especially if they change MongooseIM's core modules.

-* big - e.g. implementation of new XEPs or major changes to core code
+* trivial: minor bugfixes, small changes to auxiliary modules, changes to documentation, and patches which change only test code.

 ## Writing & Testing Code: